ijaz-at-studio93/water_reminder/IMPLEMENTATION.md

 - [x] Wait for your approval before committing.
 - [ ] If the app is running, use the hot_reload tool to reload it.

+### Phase 3: Home Screen UI

+- **Date:** 2025-10-16
+- **Actions Taken:**
+    - Implemented the `HomeScreen` widget with a circular progress indicator.
+    - Added buttons for logging predefined and custom water intake amounts.
+    - Connected the UI to the `WaterService` and `SettingsService` to display and update data.
+- **Learnings:**
+    - Used `Consumer2` to access multiple providers in a single widget.
+    - Implemented a `showDialog` for custom amount input.
+- **Surprises:**
+    - None.
+- **Deviations:**
+    - None.

+## Phase 1: Project Setup

+- [x] Create a Flutter package in the current directory.
+- [x] Remove any boilerplate in the new package that will be replaced, including the `test` dir.
+- [x] Update the description of the package in the `pubspec.yaml` and set the version number to 0.1.0.
+- [x] Update the README.md to include a short placeholder description of the package.
+- [x] Create the CHANGELOG.md to have the initial version of 0.1.0.
+- [x] Commit this empty version of the package to the `main` branch.
+- [ ] After committing the change, start running the app on the user's preferred device.

+After completing this phase, I will:

+- [x] Run `dart_fix` to clean up the code.
+- [x] Run `analyze_files` and fix any issues.
+- [x] Run `dart_format` to ensure correct formatting.
+- [x] Re-read this `IMPLEMENTATION.md` file to check for any changes.
+- [x] Update this `IMPLEMENTATION.md` file with the current state.
+- [x] Use `git diff` to verify the changes and create a suitable commit message for your approval.
+- [x] Wait for your approval before committing.

+## Phase 2: Core Models and Services

+- [x] Add the necessary dependencies (`hive`, `hive_flutter`, `flutter_local_notifications`, `provider`, `shared_preferences`, `timezone`) to `pubspec.yaml`.
+- [x] Create the data models for water intake and user settings.
+- [x] Implement the `WaterService` to manage water intake data, using `hive` for persistence.
+- [x] Implement the `SettingsService` to manage user settings, using `shared_preferences`.
+- [x] Implement the `NotificationService` to handle scheduling and displaying local notifications.

+After completing this phase, I will:

+- [ ] Create/modify unit tests for the services.
+- [x] Run `dart_fix` to clean up the code.
+- [x] Run `analyze_files` and fix any issues.
+- [ ] Run any tests to make sure they all pass.
+- [x] Run `dart_format` to ensure correct formatting.
+- [x] Re-read this `IMPLEMENTATION.md` file to check for any changes.
+- [x] Update this `IMPLEMENTATION.md` file with the current state.
+- [x] Use `git diff` to verify the changes and create a suitable commit message for your approval.
+- [x] Wait for your approval before committing.
+- [ ] If the app is running, use the hot_reload tool to reload it.

 ## Phase 3: Home Screen UI

-- [ ] Create the `HomeScreen` widget.
+- [x] Create the `HomeScreen` widget.
-- [ ] Implement the circular progress indicator to show the daily water intake progress.
+- [x] Implement the circular progress indicator to show the daily water intake progress.
-- [ ] Add buttons for logging predefined and custom water intake amounts.
+- [x] Add buttons for logging predefined and custom water intake amounts.
-- [ ] Connect the UI to the `WaterService` and `SettingsService` to display and update data.
+- [x] Connect the UI to the `WaterService` and `SettingsService` to display and update data.

 After completing this phase, I will: